tuckthomas/opnlend/README.md

 # opnlend
 **_A framework for an open source, modular commercial and government guaranteed (SBA and USDA) loan origination system.
 The intent of this project is an "ala carte" approach.
-The each app (Loans, Deposits, Collateral, Spreading, Profiles (for credit memos), etc. is to be individually installed._**
+Each app is to be individually installed to the individual or institution's needs (Loans, Deposits, Collateral, Spreading, Profiles, etc.)._**

 ![opnlend-logo-banner](media/images/opnlend-logo-banner.jpg)